 Final Thesis is independent students' research work, during which previously obtained knowledge in core courses, methodology and skills is being applied also in accordance with the results of conducted study research work and preparations for drafting of the final Thesis.
+Final

-Final Thesis encompasses introductory part, theoretical and methodological part, analysis of the topic, research, results, conclusions and the list of used literature.
+Thesis encompasses introductory part, theoretical and methodological part, analysis of the topic, research, results, conclusions and the list of used literature.

-Number of classes of Other classes:

-active lectures: 4 classes a week;

-active fectures: 60 classes in semester
+Number of classes of active lectures:Other classes: 4 classes a week; 60 classes in semester --- --